tecracer-theinen/chef-web-docs/_vendor/github.com/ianmadd/inspec-aws/docs-chef-io/content/inspec/resources/aws_ebs_snapshot.md

 This resource accepts a single parameter, either the EBS Snapshot ID or name (from the Name tag).
 At least one must be provided.

-#### snapshot_id
+`snapshot_id`

-The EBS Snapshot ID which uniquely identifies the volume.
+: The EBS Snapshot ID which uniquely identifies the volume.
   This can be passed as either a string or an `snapshot_id: 'value'` key-value entry in a hash.

-### name _(required if `snapshot_id` not provided)_
+`name` _(required if `snapshot_id` not provided)_

-The EBS volume name from the name tag.
+: The EBS volume name from the name tag.
 This must be passed as a `name: 'value'` key-value entry in a hash.
   It is not advised to use this parameter if your Name tags for your snapshots are not unique, as at most one entry is returned.

 ## Properties